 Roundtop Resort - Four Season Fun

-Not a Snow Bunny – there is plenty of fun in the warmer months with paintball, ropes courses, zip lines, bumper boats, scenic chairlift rides and their very special and super fun OGO balls.
+Not a Snow Bunny?
+There is plenty of fun in the warmer months with paintball, ropes courses, zip lines, bumper boats, scenic chairlift rides and their very special and super fun OGO balls.

 Lancaster County Covered Bridges and More

-We can help turn country drive in a wonderful journey of discovery.
+We can help turn a country drive into a wonderful journey of discovery.
 In addition to being home to a very large Amish community, there are 27 covered bridges in Lancaster County.
 We are happy to help you plan scenic tours to the bridges as well as other memorable sites that you can find only in Central Pennsylvania.
 Buggy rides, beautiful quilts, artisan cheeses and more are waiting for you.

-At the farm you are welcome to visit the barn but we do not offer riding.
+At the farm you are welcome to visit the barn, but we do not offer riding.
 However here are two choices that guests really enjoy:

 For a truly unique experience, we recommend touring the Gettysburg Battlefield on Horseback.
 You really get a very different perspective.
-It is about an hour drive from Westwynd.
+It is about an hour drive from the inn.
 Both Confederate Trails and Hickory Hollow Farm do a great job: You’ll see the Gettysburg Civil War Battlefield as the generals saw it – on horseback.
 Yesteryear and today blend as you enjoy that timeless transportation that was so key to the Civil War’s military – the horse.
 Be sure to make your plans in advance.